Meet the Critters

 Hazel

 Hazel (2023) is a Holland Lop rabbit.
-She is a little on the bossy side and enjoys being one of the largest rabbits in the family.
+She is the largest rabbit in the family and does a splendid job of allowing herself to be held and cuddled like a stuffed animal toy.
 Her favorite snack is celery.

 A lop rabbit is not a specific breed but rather a description of several types whose ears "lop" or do not stand upright.
 The smallest of these nine types is the Holland with a weight of 2 - 4 pounds.